nasuni-labs/nasuni-api-utilities/Paths/README.md

 **Name**: SetPinning.ps1

 ## Set Auto Cache for a Path
 This script uses the NMC API to configure Auto Cache for the specified volume path and Edge Appliance.
-Can be used to configure the Auto Cahe of metadata and data or metadata only.\
+Can be used to configure the Auto Cache of metadata and data or metadata only.\
 **NMC API Endpoint Used**: Set Auto Caching Mode - http://docs.api.nasuni.com/nmc/api/1.2.0/index.html#set-auto-caching-mode \
 **Required Inputs**: NMC hostname, username, password, volume_guid, filer_serial, path, mode (metadata_and_data, metadata)\
 **Compatibility**: Nasuni 8.5 or higher required\